bobaseb/energetically-coherent-computation/index.md

 - in neural populations
 - supporting rich alphabets
 - revealed by single-cell RNA sequencing
+- enabling rich alphabets
+- relationship to conscious processing
+- supporting functional specialization

 Molecular interactions
 - role in consciousness
 - scale in energy dynamics

+Molecular signatures
+- and conscious processing
+- in brain regions
+- relationship to function
+- role in energetic coherence

+Motor proteins
+- coordinated action of
+- intracellular transport by
+- role in energy distribution

 Multiple realizability
 - constrained view in ECC